More swings rock Wall Street, except stocks are jumping this time

 NEW YORK (AP) — More swings are rocking Wall Street on Friday, except the U.S. stock market is rising this time.

-The S&P 500 took off and rallied 1.2% after bobbing up and down through the morning.
-The Dow Jones Industrial Average was up 709 points, or 1.6%, as of 12:15 p.m.
-Eastern time, and the Nasdaq composite was 1% higher.
+The S&P 500 rose 0.8% in afternoon trading after bobbing up and down through the morning.
+The Dow Jones Industrial Average was up 496 points, or 1.1%, as of 1:24 p.m.
+Eastern time, and the Nasdaq composite was 0.6% higher.

 Stocks appeared to find support from a speech by the president of the Federal Reserve Bank of New York.
 Markets perked up immediately after John Williams told a conference in Chile that he sees “room for a further adjustment” for interest rates.